zWhiteBytes/BTRRBXUi/readme.md

 # Well, how do I run it?

-have python, download the code, unzip it and just run the python script.
+have python (at least 3.6 and up), download the code, unzip it and just run the python script.

 # But how do I open the menu now? (invisible-preset)